sys-bio/libsbml-draw/README.md

 ## How to create a distribution package for libsbml-draw; i.e. archives that can be uploaded to the Package Index and installed by pip

-0. Increment the version number, which can be found in the `libsbml-draw\src\python\libsbml_draw\version.py` file in the libsbml-draw repo.
+0. Increment the version number, which can be found in the `libsbml-draw\src\python\libsbml_draw\version.py` file in the `libsbml-draw` repo.

 1. Make sure you have the latest versions of setuptools and wheel installed:

 	`python3 -m pip install --user --upgrade setuptools wheel`

-2. Run this command from the same directory where setup.py is located in the libsbml-draw repo:
+2. Run this command from the same directory where `setup.py` is located in the `libsbml-draw` repo:

 	`python3 setup.py sdist bdist_wheel`

-3. This command should output a lot of text and once completed should generate two files in the `dist` directory of the libsbml-draw repo:
+3. This command should output a lot of text and once completed should generate two files in the `dist` directory of the `libsbml-draw` repo:

-   `dist/
+   `dist/'
-       libsbml-draw-0.0.x.tar.gz
+       `libsbml-draw-0.0.x.tar.gz`
-       libsbml_draw-0.0.x-py3-none-any.whl`
+       `libsbml_draw-0.0.x-py3-none-any.whl`

-The tar.gz file is a source archive whereas the .whl file is a built distribution.
-Newer pip versions preferentially install built distributions, but will fall back to source archives if needed.
+The `tar.gz` file is a source archive whereas the `.whl` file is a built distribution.
+Newer pip versions preferentially install built distributions, but will fall back to source archives if needed.  `libsbml-draw` is compatible with Python on any platform so only one built distribution is needed.

 ## How to upload distribution archives to Test PyPI